 5. Dassault Rafale: around $115 million

 There are varying reports about the price of the Rafale, ranging between $100 and $120 million per piece in the most basic configuration.
-The French Air Force definitely bought the plane for much less, although the Indian deal – reportedly, full of minute, but pricey enhancements – was more expensive, and is often criticized for that.
+The French Air Force definitely bought the fighter for much less.
+In comparison, the deal reached by the Indian Air Force – reportedly, full of minute, but pricey enhancements – was more expensive, and is often criticized for that.

-Nevertheless, being one of the most advanced aircraft and manufactured in one of the most expensive regions of the world, the Rafale is not cheap.
+Being one of the most advanced aircraft of its generation and manufactured in one of the most expensive regions of the world, the Rafale is not cheap.

 4. Boeing F-15EX: $117 million

 The F-15 itself was not supposed to be cheap, and its latest variant, the F-15EX, demonstrates that.
 It is supposed to replace older C and D models while being more affordable than the most advanced 5th-generation jets.
 That affordability comes mostly from operational costs.

 Its operating cost is “only” $29,000 per hour.
 This cost represents one-third of the total operating cost of the F-35.
 That, as well as its similarity to previous models of the F-15, makes the F-15EX an attractive aircraft for many countries.